 Although you can get light therapy done in a professional setting, at-home options are available as well.
 They are more accessible and affordable than the procedures done in a doctor's office.
 At-home options are less potent and less effective than those carried out by a doctor, but they are simple to use, and there's no appointment necessary.

 At-home light therapy won't completely get rid of your skin problems, but it can be a useful ritual to help combat skin imperfections.
 It is generally thought to be a safe way to treat skin ailments without harsh chemicals, and the lighting does not incorporate UV light.
-At BestReviews, we researched and evaluated multiple at-home light therapy device options.
-The fruit of our labor is this useful guide which can help you in your search for the best light therapy product for your skin.

 There are several types of light therapy devices on the market, but masks are the most common type used to treat skin ailments, which often appear on the face.
 Different lights can target different problems.
 The two main options are red light and blue light therapy, but some light therapy devices also offer combined lighting treatments.